-From the Domesday Book to the Dark Archive, students had the chance to engage with our collection and create a stop-motion film of their interpretations.
+From the Domesday Book to the Dark Archive, students had the chance to engage with our collection and create a stop-motion film of your interpretations.

-The young people taking part in this project were able to:
+Taking part in this project enabled students to:

 - Research the history using original documents, with support from our Education team and record experts